-1. Get to the root cause, the real issue
+1. Get to the Root Cause

 Identifying the real, root cause(s) for your low self-esteem is one of the most important things you can do to build it back up.

 We named many reasons above.
-Maybe one of them, in particular, resonated with you?
-Perhaps your parents said you were ‘never good enough’ or that you wouldn’t amount to anything.
-I work with clients all the time who share stories of their parents’ behavior and the significant impact it has had on their self esteem.
+Maybe one of them, in particular, resonated with you.
+Perhaps your parents said you were “never good enough” or that you wouldn’t amount to anything.
+I work with clients all the time who share stories of their parents’ behavior and the significant impact it has had on their self-esteem.

 Whatever experiences you may have had, and whatever the root issue might be for you, I strongly recommend you get someone to support you through the process to identify and deal with it.
-Find a counselor, therapist, coach or someone who is trained in helping uncover and address these traumas, past experiences and root issues.
+Find a counselor, therapist, coach or someone who is trained in helping uncover and address these traumas, past experiences, and root issues.
 These folks have proven tools, tactics and strategies – and best of all, they help you experiment in a safe space.

 See yourself how others see you, and talk to yourself as others would talk to you.
 What do I mean by this?
 Think about the person who loves you the most in this world.
-Unconditionally.

 Now, take a moment, zoom out, and imagine you are standing in their shoes and watching through their eyes.
 Look from their perspective and see yourself as they see you.

-3. Do your best
+3. Do Your Best

 Simple advice is often the best advice.
 When you do your best and place your full effort into each and every day, you start to feel better about yourself.

 When you know you’ve done your best, you have no regrets and nothing about which to feel bad or guilty.
-If you do your best and then someone criticizes you, it’s easier to brush off when you know you did the best you can.
+If you do your best and then someone criticizes you, it’s easier to brush off when you know you did the best you could.

 I ask my clients (and myself) this question all the time, whether they’re ruminating over something they’ve said, thinking about what they could have done better, or just disappointed about an outcome they had hoped to achieve.
 Did you do your best?
-If the answer is Yes, then there’s nothing more you can do – until next time.
+If the answer is yes, then there’s nothing more you can do – until next time.

-They key word here is satisfy.
+The key word here is satisfy.
 Find things that give you a deep sense of satisfaction, a feeling of fullness and purpose.

-Too often we engage in activities or relationships that leave us feeling self-conscious, empty or terrible about ourselves.
-It’s time to put more focus, time and effort to do those things that feel good for your body, mind and spirit; and to engage in things that make you feel whole and full.
+Too often we engage in activities or relationships that leave us feeling self-conscious, empty, or terrible about ourselves.
+It’s time to put more focus, time, and effort to do those things that feel good for your body, mind, and spirit, and to engage in things that make you feel whole and full.

-Identify what satisfies you mentally (e.g. solving a big problem or creating something new), emotionally (e.g. hanging out with friends or volunteering), physically (e.g. exercising, eating right or taking care of your body) and spiritually (e.g. meditation or going to your place of worship).
+Identify what satisfies you mentally (e.g. solving a big problem or creating something new), emotionally (e.g. hanging out with friends or volunteering), physically (e.g. exercising, eating right, or taking care of your body), and spiritually (e.g. meditation or going to your place of worship).

-When you engage in something that makes you feel good and even more importantly, makes you feel worthwhile, you will experience greater self-esteem.
+When you engage in something that makes you feel good and, even more importantly, makes you feel worthwhile, you will experience greater self-esteem.

 Self-awareness and a little soul searching are critical to your success in life and key to learning how to build self-esteem.
-In some cases, lack of self-esteem stems from a lack of knowing who you truly are, and the value you bring.
-Many of us have spent so much time trying to fit in and please that we’ve completely lost our sense of self.Spend time paying attention and getting to know yourself.
+In some cases, lack of self-esteem stems from a lack of knowing the kind of person you truly are, and the value you bring.
+Many of us have spent so much time trying to fit in and please others that we’ve completely lost our sense of self.Spend time paying attention and getting to know yourself.
 Take time to identify who you are.
 Some things to think about include:

-- identifying your strengths and talents
+- Identifying your strengths and talents

-- understanding your values and what’s important to you
+- Understanding your values and what’s important to you

-- thinking about how you want to serve or contribute to the world
+- Thinking about how you want to serve or contribute to the world

-- acknowledging your blind spots
+- Acknowledging your blind spots

-6. Accept yourself
+6. Accept Yourself

 Make the decision to accept the imperfectly perfect you.
-Know that regardless of what you have been told, what has occurred, what wrong you have done or what challenges you have faced, you are enough.
+Know that regardless of what you have been told, what has occurred, what wrong you have done, or what challenges you have faced, you are enough.
 You are doing the best you can with what you have.

 We all want to be accepted for who we are.
 But first, we must accept ourselves.

-7. Stop compromising yourself
+7. Stop Compromising Yourself

 When you let others push you around, put everyone else’s needs before your own, or cave in to what everyone else wants because you don’t want to rock the boat, it lowers your self-esteem.
-You are putting their needs ahead of yours and your mind thinks to itself, “I guess I’m not that important.”
+You are putting their needs ahead of yours, and your mind thinks to itself, “I guess I’m not that important.”

 How often do you let what others think of you or need from you dictate your actions or decisions?

 Decide what is important to you.
-Naming these thing will give you an ‘inner compass’ to guide you.
+Naming these things will give you an inner compass to guide you.
 Then, identify your boundaries and the non-negotiables in your life.
 What are you not willing to put up with anymore?

-8. Look for the good
+8. Look for the Good

 We tend to find what we are looking for.
 Put simply, people tend to (often unconsciously) look for things that reinforce what they already believe to be true.

 The same goes for how you see yourself.
 If you believe you are worthless or unlovable, you will find data to back that belief up.
-However, if you believe you are worthwhile and beautiful or courageous and strong, you will soon find data to back that up instead.
+However, if you believe you are worthwhile and beautiful, or courageous and strong, you will soon find data to back that up instead.

 The challenge with those who suffer from low self-esteem is that they have gotten into a habit of finding what’s wrong.
 Often, there is a negative message lodged in their subconscious mind.
 In some cases, they’ve just gotten really good at seeing all their faults and shortcomings.

-9. Stop negative self-talk
+9. Stop Negative Self-Talk

 Tell yourself you are worthless and incapable; your mind will believe that.
 Tell yourself you are able and awesome; your mind will believe that, too.

-10. Find your tribe
+10. Find Your Tribe

-11. Take chances
+11. Take Chances

-Many great minds have shared that failure has been key to their success, the stepping stone to their greatness and the catalyst to their growth.
-You might have heard the stories about Michael Jordan being cut from his varsity basketball team, Oprah Winfrey being told she wasn’t ‘meant to be on TV’ and Steven Spielberg being rejected for film school not just once, but three times.
+Many great minds have shared that failure has been key to their success, the stepping stone to their greatness, and the catalyst to their growth.
+You might have heard the stories about Michael Jordan being cut from his varsity basketball team, Oprah Winfrey being told she wasn’t “meant to be on TV,” and Steven Spielberg being rejected for film school not just once, but three times.

-12. Find meaning and create goals
+12. Find Meaning and Create Goals

-As humans, we all need to learn, develop, grow and contribute.
+As humans, we all need to learn, develop, grow, and contribute.
 When you are suffering from low self-esteem, this can create a vicious cycle: